leanprover/lean4/src/lake/README.md

 ### Build & Run

-* `postUpdate?`: A post-`lake update` hook.
-The monadic action is run after a successful `lake update` execution on this package or one of its downstream dependents.
+* `platformIndependent`: Asserts whether Lake should assume Lean modules are platform-independent.
+That is, whether lake should include the platform and platform-dependent elements in a module's trace.
+See the docstring of `Lake.LeanConfig.platformIndependent` for more details.
 Defaults to `none`.
-See the option's docstring for a complete example.
 * `precompileModules`:  Whether to compile each module into a native shared library that is loaded whenever the module is imported.
 This speeds up the evaluation of metaprograms and enables the interpreter to run functions marked `@[extern]`.
 Defaults to `false`.
 * `moreServerOptions`: An `Array` of additional options to pass to the Lean language server (i.e., `lean --server`) launched by `lake serve`.
 * `moreGlobalServerArgs`: An `Array` of additional arguments to pass to `lean --server` which apply both to this package and anything else in the same server session (e.g. when browsing other packages from the same session via go-to-definition)